hotNipi/node-red-contrib-ui-artless-gauge/README.md

 ## Configuration
 ### Size
 For linear layout the supported height is 1 unit.
 For radial mode the minimal size is 2x2 units.
-Supported size configuration for radial layout is sqaure (3x3, 4x4, ...).
+Supported size configuration for radial layout is square (3x3, 4x4, ...).
 Widget forces different size combinations to be square, based on shortest side.

+### Input
+Configured input property (default is <code>msg.payload</code>) should carry single numeric value.

 ### Label
 Label can be any string.
 Label field does not support any html for color or size adjustments.